 Should we be concerned about short-interval CEVMS at Proctors and other Schenectady locations?
 Below is a discussion of factors to consider.

-Below is a discussion with a fuller outline of the variables that should be considered when evaluating the use of Electronic Variable Message Signs at any particular location (and, in particular, at the location of Proctors along State Street and Jay in downtown Schenectady, the subject of the posting above, and other busy and complicated locations, such as the coming Mohawk Harbor casino and mixed-use development).
+Below is a discussion with a fuller outline of the variables that should be considered when evaluating the use of Electronic Variable Message Signs at any particular location.
 Even when couched in planning jargon, they are common-sense factors that all seem to point to a conclusion that rapidly-changing electronic signs should have been closely scrutinized before being allowed at the Proctors location.
 City officials should, we believe, apply similar concepts in evaluating the electronic displays at the Mohawk Harbor Rivers Casino and other busy Schenectady intersections, and blocks with significant vehicle and pedestrian traffic, residential properties, and conditions requiring full driver attention.

 There have been many studies of electronic variable-message signs, due to their increased potential for distracting drivers.
 Recent studies, primarily focused on high-speed roads rather than urban or suburban streets, have found no significant increase in accidents near variable message signs.
 Their authors have, however, warned that different conditions may warrant different conclusions.
 See for example, the Federal Highway Administration’s Report on “The Effects of Commercial Electronic Variable Message Signs on Driver Attention and Distraction: An Update” (Pub. #FHWA-HRT-09-018 (Feb.
 2009); and “Context-Sensitive Signage Design” (by Marya Morris, et al., for the Research Department of the American Planning Association, 2001).